Sight Running in Rome

 Water Fountains Galore

 Fresh drinking water for all was a strong ethos for the Ancient Romans which lead to the mighty aqueducts.
-Modern Romans decided in 1874 that there should be free drinking water fountains all over the city – today there are over 2000!
+Modern Romans decided in 1874 that there should be free drinking water fountains all over the city – today there are over 2000 fountains in Rome!
 Super convenient for us runners!
 Bring a bottle if you like, or get stuck in and do it the roman way!
 There’s actually a free app that tells you where every drinking fountain is available on the Google Play Store or the Apple Store.

 Take a look inside